 ABOUT MARI’S HOPE

-Mari’s Hope delivers the dramatic conclusion to the middle-grade historical fiction trilogy begun with Odin’s Promise, awarded the 2014 Midwest Book Award for Children’s Fiction, and Bjorn’s Gift (released in 2016).
+Mari’s Hope delivers the dramatic conclusion to the middle-grade historical fiction trilogy begun with Odin’s Promise, awarded the 2014 Midwest Book Award for Children’s Fiction, and Bjorn’s Gift (2016).

 As the German war efforts falter, the pressure increases on the occupying troops to hold Norway firmly in their grip.
 But freedom-loving Norwegians will do their best to thwart those plans.